smartcontractkit/documentation/docs/Introduction/getting-started/consuming-data-feeds.md

 ## Compile, deploy, and run the contract

 > 🚧 If you have not already configured your MetaMask wallet and funded it with testnet ETH, follow the instructions in the Deploy Your First Smart Contract to set that up.
-You can get testnet ETH at https://faucets.chain.link/goerli/.
+You can get testnet ETH at one of the available [Goerli faucets](/docs/link-token-contracts/#goerli).

 Deploy the `PriceConsumerV3` smart contract on the Goerli testnet.